speezepearson/browsergui/README.md

 I am aware of some GUI toolkits for Python that fill a similar niche.
 You should consider using these instead:

-- [REMI][remi], which fills exactly the same niche and has more features.
-I'm hard-pressed to come up with a reason why you'd use this instead of that.
-I think really-simple apps are simpler with Browsergui, but... dang, REMI is nice.
+- [REMI][remi], which fills exactly the same niche and, at the time of writing, has more features.
+I think really-simple apps are simpler with Browsergui, but REMI is definitely worth a look.

 - [tkinter][tkinter] (standard library)